 BLW is messy, food does get chucked on the floor and there is waste.
 Don’t buy a lot of food especially for your baby at first – give them things you already have or buy things that you know the baby will

-eat play with over the course of a few days.
+eat play with over the course of a week.

 10 – Try loaded spoons

 If you want to give your baby a bit more variety try loaded spoons.
 Any wetter meals, yogurts, fruit purees can be put on a spoon and handed to your baby and you could ever use traditional baby food at times like this just for practice – although a baby led weaning baby may not like the flavours of baby food that much.

 At first with loaded spoons the contents of the spoon goes everywhere but after a while the baby’s coordination improves and they love the challenge of feeding themselves with the spoon.
 Eventually it will click and the baby will feed themselves with ease.
 During this time try not to start spoon feeding and let the baby do it by themselves.
 You can invest in baby led weaning cutlery to help with this but we found these to be some of the best spoons for baby led weaning.